 No. There should be no difference in your workplace duties, responsibilities or relationships.
 In fact, SCAN has a policy against retaliation and intimidation.
 SCAN will not tolerate anyone retaliating against you or trying to intimidate you when you have reported something in good faith.
 (On the flip side, however, knowingly making a false report is a very serious issue-one that will be addressed through disciplinary action up to and including termination-so "in good faith" is the key here.)
-If you feel you are being retaliated against or intimidated, contact Human Resources or use EthicsPoint to report it.
-As a reminder, you can use the EthicsPoint hotline or website 24/7 to report issues related to non-compliance and unethical or illegal activities.
-You may use EthicsPoint to anonymously report an issue.
+If you feel you are being retaliated against or intimidated, contact Human Resources, the plan's Compliance Officer, or report this issue using the "Potential Compliance Issue (PCI)" tile in the Report a Risk Issue page on SCAN Central.